przemyslslaw/przemyslslaw.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Assistant Professor at the [College of Information and Computer Sciences](https://www.cics.umass.edu/) at the University of Massachusetts Amherst, where I lead the [EQUATE](https://groups.cs.umass.edu/equate/) initiative and occasionally write for the Uncommon Good [blog](https://uncommongood.substack.com/).
+I'm an Assistant Professor of Computer Science at [University College Dublin](https://www.ucd.ie/cs/) and an Adjunct Professor of Computer Science at the [University of Massachusetts Amherst](https://www.cics.umass.edu/).
+I head the [SIMS lab](#research-labs), the [EQUATE](https://groups.cs.umass.edu/equate/) initiative, and [socialpolls.org](https://socialpolls.org/) website.
+Occasionally I write for the [Uncommon Good blog](https://uncommongood.substack.com/).

+👩🏼‍💻🧑🏿‍💻 **I'm hiring PhD students at University College Dublin!
+Email me if you are interested!** 👩🏽‍🎓👨🏻‍🎓

 <!-- My research contributes statistical methods to understand and augment social intelligence in the systems of our information society.
 The ambition of my research is to develop a mathematical understanding of fundamental social processes and to design **fair and efficient social** computing systems. -->